sjunges/sjunges.github.io/_pages/teaching.md

 Examples of more concrete topics include the connection to automata learning for runtime monitors, connecting methods to realistic simulation environments, and extending existing theory towards a richer body of models and properties or developing new algorithms.

 In this direction:
-- We have projects regarding case studies, implementations, and new theory
+- We have projects regarding case studies, implementations, and new theory.
-- You should like to work on a novel research problem
+- You should like to work on a novel research problem.

 ### Direction: Learning to remember just a little bit in sequential decision making
 Sequential decision making in settings where the decision making agent only has partial information means that the agent has to remember previous observations.